 Some scientific theories include the theory of evolution, the theory of relativity, the atomic theory, and the quantum theory.
 All of these theories are well documented and proved beyond reasonable doubt.
 Yet scientists continue to tinker with the component hypotheses of each theory in an attempt to make them more elegant and concise, or to make them more all-encompassing.
 Theories can be tweaked, but they are seldom, if ever, entirely replaced.

 A theory is developed only through the scientific method, meaning it is the final result of a series of rigorous processes.
-Note that a theory never becomes a law unless it was very narrow to begin with.
+Note that theories do not become laws.
 Scientific laws must exist prior to the start of using the scientific method because, as stated earlier, laws are the foundation for all science.
 Here is an oversimplified example of the development of a scientific theory:

 Development of a Simple Theory by the Scientific Method:

-Note, however, that although the prediction is useful, the theory does not absolutely prove that the next swan I see will be white.
+Note, however, that although the prediction is useful, the theory does not absolutely prove that the next open container of broth will spoil.
 Thus it is said to be falsifiable.
-If anyone ever saw a black swan, the theory would have to be tweaked or thrown out.
-(And yes, there are really black swans.
-This example was just to illustrate the point.)
+If anyone ever left a cup of broth open for days and it did not spoil, the theory would have to be tweaked or thrown out.

-Real scientific theories must be falsifiable.
+A real theory must be falsifiable.
+They must be capable of being modified based on new evidence.
 So-called “theories” based on religion, such as creationism or intelligent design are, therefore, not scientific theories.
-They are not falsifiable and they do not follow the scientific method.
+They are not falsifiable, they don’t depend on new evidence, and they do not follow the scientific method.